-Tasked as you are to install Skype for Business so users can chit chat all the livelong day and collaboratively interface about marketing buzzwords, cotillions, bar mitzvahs, the annual Potato Festival, and probably work too, we have this fair post to help in your Skype for Business deployment adventure.
-If you are looking to uninstall Skype, we have a blog post for that too.
+Tasked as you are to install Skype for Business so users can chit chat all the livelong day and collaboratively interface about marketing buzzwords, cotillions, bar mitzvahs, the annual Potato Festival, and probably work, too.

 Install Skype for Business with the Office Customization Tool (OCT)

-If you’re performing a fresh install of Office 2016 using the OCT, please see the Deploy Office 2016 KB.
+If you’re performing a fresh install of Office 2016 using the OCT.
 The option to install Skype for Business is included in the Office 2016 OCT configuration.

 If you have already installed Office 2016 using the OCT and receive the Skype for Business quest, follow this handy walkthrough.

-- Create a package in PDQ Deploy and add an Install step.
+3. Create a package in PDQ Deploy and add an Install step.
 Select the MSP file in the Install File field using the File Picker […].
 The necessary parameters are added for you automatically because we are beings of light and magic.
-For more information on how to create the package with Conditions and Options, please see the Deploy Office 2016 KB.
+For more information on how to create the package with Conditions and Options.

 Install Skype for Business using Click-to-Run (C2R)